hellkite500/adhydro-training/ADHydro_training.md

     ``docker run -v `pwd`/training_data:/data adhydro -c "adhydro_channel_preprocessing /data"``

+    If you are running docker as root with sudo, you may need to run the commands with sudo in the container as well to avoid permission issues:

+    ``docker run -v `pwd`/training_data:/data adhydro -c "sudo adhydro_channel_preprocessing /data"``

     1. We found that the values in the shapefiles for link type were not consistent across data sources.
 In Wyoming the values were
         words: \"Ice Mass\", \"LakePond\", \"SwampMarsh\", etc. In